ministryofjustice/staff-device-shared-services-infrastructure/README.md

 An OAuth token is required to pull your source code from Github.

-Create an access token for your repository and add it to a .tfvars file.
+Create an access token for your repository and add it to a `.tfvars` file in the root of the project.

 ```shell script
 github_oauth_token = "abc123"